-The role and responsibilities of the Committee are set out in its written terms of reference, which are available on the Company's website at http://corporate.ryanair.com, and include:
+The role and responsibilities of the Committee are set out in its written terms of reference, which are available on the Company's website at https://investor.ryanair.com/governance, and include:

-- monitoring the integrity of the financial statements of the Group and any formal announcements relating to the Group's financial performance, profit guidance and reviewing significant financial reporting judgements contained therein; - considering significant issues in relation to the financial statements, having regard to matters communicated to it by the auditors; - reviewing the interim and annual financial statements and annual report before submission to the Board including advising the Board whether, taken as a whole, the content of the annual report and Form 20-F is fair balanced and understandable and provides the information necessary for shareholders to assess the company's performance, business model and strategy; - reviewing the effectiveness of the Group's internal financial controls and risk management systems; - monitoring and reviewing the effectiveness of the Group's Internal Audit function; - considering and making recommendations to the Board in relation to the appointment, reappointment and removal of the external auditors and approving their terms of engagement; - reviewing with the external auditors the plans for and scope of each annual audit, the audit procedures to be utilised and the results of the audit; - approving the remuneration of the external auditors, for audit and non-audit services and ensuring the level of fees is appropriate to enable an adequate audit to be conducted; - assessing annually the independence and objectivity of the external auditors and the effectiveness of the audit process, taking into consideration relevant professional and regulatory requirements and the relationship with the external auditors as a whole, including the provision of any non-audit services; - reviewing the Group's arrangements for its employees to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters and ensuring that these arrangements allow proportionate and independent investigation of such matters and appropriate follow up action; and - reviewing the terms of reference of the Committee annually.
+• monitoring the integrity of the financial statements of the Group and any formal announcements relating to the Group's financial performance, profit guidance and reviewing significant financial reporting judgements contained therein;

+- considering significant issues in relation to the financial statements, having regard to matters communicated to it by the auditors; - reviewing the interim and annual financial statements, Annual Report and Form 20-F before submission to the Board including advising the Board whether, taken as a whole, the content of the Annual Report and Form 20-F is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's performance, business model and strategy; - reviewing the effectiveness of the Group's internal financial controls and risk management systems; - monitoring and reviewing the effectiveness of the Group's Internal Audit function; - considering and making recommendations to the Board in relation to the appointment, reappointment and removal of the external auditors and approving their terms of engagement; - reviewing with the external auditors the plans for and scope of each annual audit, the audit procedures to be utilised and the results of the audit; - approving the remuneration of the external auditors, in particular ensuring that the pre-approval of nonaudit services pertains only to those services deemed permissible under Statutory Instrument No. 312 of 2016 and U.S. SEC rules; - assessing annually the independence and objectivity of the external auditors and the effectiveness of the audit process, taking into consideration relevant professional and regulatory requirements and the relationship with the external auditors as a whole, including the provision of any non-audit services; - reviewing the Group's arrangements for its employees to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters and ensuring that these arrangements allow proportionate and independent investigation of such matters and appropriate follow up action; and - reviewing the terms of reference of the Committee annually.